martijnvdp/vmware-templates/README.md

 ```
 ## EFI Ubuntu 20.04 seed from iso created during deployment

-for this an iso creator is needed \ for windows for example mkisofs \
+for this an iso creator is needed ,for windows for example mkisofs \
 the supported commands are: xorriso, mkisofs, hdiutil, oscdimg)